torpedro/datatable.js/README.md

 # datatable.js - Easy Data Handling

 **datatable.js** is an analytics library for JavaScript.
 The library contains sophisticated implementations of a Table and useful statistical functionality to interact with data.
-The Table implementation allows **SQL-like** interaction. **datatable.js** also holds functionality to turn Tables directly into **charts**.
+The Table implementation allows **SQL-like** functionality.

 # Usage